MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/uno/offline.md

 ---
-title: Add offline data sync to your Avalonia app
+title: Add offline data sync to your Uno Platform app
-description: Add offline data sync to your Avalonia app using Azure Mobile Apps with our tutorial.
+description: Add offline data sync to your Uno Platform app using Azure Mobile Apps with our tutorial.
 author: adrianhall
 ms.service: mobile-services
 ms.topic: article